stefanpetrovic/autoconfig/README.md

 The byte array is "ClientId : clientSecret"

 ## Local Debugging

+To make the sctipt work the core-structure.yaml, teams (individual teams like axalot and lima) and hives.yaml needs to be customized, don't use those as is

 When running the code locally you will need to download `core-structure.yaml` and `hives.yaml` from Release data to a folder called `Resources`.